 Please use this identifier to cite or link to this item: http://bura.brunel.ac.uk/handle/2438/28017

-Title: Heuristics for AI-driven Graphical Asset Generation Tools in Game Design and Development Pipelines: A User-Centred Approach
+Title: Heuristics for AI-Driven Graphical Asset Generation Tools in Game Design and Development Pipelines: A User-Centered Approach

 Authors: Fukaya, K